KaoticKas/Survive-The-Wave/README.md

 - Add more types of enemies
 - As stated above but with weapon types/ upgrades

-these are some of the issues of my game and its Game Design, which , if given the time(Currently so god damn busy writing my dissertation and working full time), I would love to address as I enjoyed programming this game however stressful it was to learn in a year how to build a solid starter game without prior experience in Unity and Coding and game design itself and it put me on a road to become a developer.
+these are some of the issues of my game and its Game Design, which , if given the time(Currently so god damn busy writing my dissertation and working full time), I would love to address as I enjoyed programming this game however stressful it was to learn in a year how to build a solid starter game without prior experience in Unity and Coding and game design.
+This project ignited my interest into seeing what Computer Science has to offer.